 Scarlet Runner Bean

 Big, beefy runner bean with gorgeous markings.
-Cooks from starchy to creamy and is a constant chef's favorite.
+A constant chef's favorite.

-Cooking suggestions: Scarlet Runners are versatile but we like to serve them with lots of wild mushrooms and slightly too much roasted garlic for a meaty treat, vegetarian style!
-Runner beans are best soaked from 6 to 8 hours before cooking.
+Scarlet Runners are versatile but we like to serve them with lots of wild mushrooms and slightly too much roasted garlic for a meaty treat, vegetarian style!
+Because they are firm and hold their shape, they make a wonderful salad bean.